mbryant0/spotify-playlist/README.md

 ## Upcoming Features

-[ ] Add the green color to list of Bootstrap theme colors for reusability [ ] Receive code review [ ] Create a demo vido
+[ ] Add the green color to list of Bootstrap theme colors for reusability [ ] Receive code review [ ] Create a demo video